LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 <img style="width:650px" src="img/ConvoBuilder/bots_collab5.png">

-During an automatic transfer, the conversational context information is automatically sent from the sender bot to the receiver bot.
+During an automatic transfer, information about the conversation is automatically sent from the sender bot to the receiver bot.
 This ensures a seamless hand-off, allowing the receiver bot to immediately start the appropriate dialog.

 <img style="width:500px" src="img/ConvoBuilder/bots_collab10.png">